 What benefits will the children in my sponsored center receive?

 Of course, some benefits will depend on the type of program you sponsor.
 The fundamentals for all Salvation Army youth programs are nutritional food and healthy conditions, along with support of education, (which may include the school tuition, uniforms and supplies) social skills, and encouragement for Biblical faith.
-The health of the children is also very important to us, therefore, we make sure that each child receives regular medical check- ups and immunizations.
+The health of the children is also very important to us, so most centers work with a doctor or clinic for check-ups and immunizations.

 Can I write to the children in the program I sponsor?

 Yes, a card, postcard, photo or letter of encouragement to the children and staff is very appropriate.
 Your correspondence may take months to reach the center, so you just need to plan way ahead.
 Cards or letters that don't specify a holiday may be best.

 Can I send packages to my sponsored center?